seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 - Found a hidden basement in the reliquary
 - Dungeon under the reliquary is of primodial origins, religious descriptions of long dead gods, unfamiliar lion god.
 - Ended with the sucking door

+## 9/13/ session 5
+- group of kobolds with great swords looking at a corpse of a polar boar
+	- lead by the kobold Kirino
+- large metal dragon construct with the kobolds moving around strapped with supplies
+	- weakened
+- Polar bear's name is frank before he became a lycanthrope
+	- along with Wesma, Anita, Martian = all dead werebears
+- Kirino says Melina and her group is probably part of 'The Rook LC'- a massive 	adventuing guild that hired people to kill monsters
+- Polar bear Lycanthropes originated from a man named Martin, group called the moon circle
+- Liam's crossing has an obession with justice, melina is a holy warrior of Aniktear*'
+	- liam's goldmine funds The Rook
+- had 50 gold stolen from me almost got into fight with the kobolds over it
+- attacked by golbin beserkers at night
+- captured one of the goblins using my rope

 ## 9/6/ session 4
 	**Missed first half of the session**